The decline of the generations in wisdom and righteousness [nitkatnu hadorot]: Shabbat 112b; Eruvin 53a

 Concluding that a Braita has a mistake in it ["Mashbashta," for example]: Keritot 28a

-Resolving a problem by saying that part of the text must be erased [Sami MiKan, Ismiyyeih] from a Baraita: Pesachim 56b, 104a; Chagigah 6b; Zevachim 44a-b; Temurah 14a, 14b; Keritot 11a-b
+Resolving a problem with a text by saying that part of the text must be erased [Sami MiKan, Ismiyyeih] from a Baraita: Pesachim 56b, 104a; Chagigah 6b; Zevachim 44a-b; Temurah 14a, 14b; Keritot 11a-b

 Reversing the attributions cited in a Mishnah or Baraita, to resolve a conflict [Eipoch / Muchlefet haShitah]: Shabbat 143a; Eruvin 37b, 38b; Beitzah 3a-b; Temurah 27a-b